ttakasawa/iOS-GoodCodeExerciseSample/README.md

 }
 ```

 ## Displayables

-Displayable is responsible for providing information that is needed to draw a view on ViewController.
+Displayable is responsible for providing data that is needed to draw a view on ViewController.

+### ApplicationDisplayable

-ApplicationDisplayable: This is responsible for providing information about application material.
+This is responsible for providing data about application materials.
 Each UserApplicationData object comforms this protocol.
-ViewController that needs to display such information only knows about this displayable, and not about a concrete instance of data.
 ```
 protocol ApplicationDisplayable {